carolazari/FAU-tmux-profile-iTerm/Step-by-step.md

 In the past (and maybe recommended) I have followed Eric Anderson's tutorial https://www.youtube.com/watch?v=vL6swuC6IMU.

-However, this approach did not work for me this time around, so I tried something new There are a couple of things happening here, and some of them are in your LOCAL Mac and some others on your remote.
+However, this approach did not work for me this time around, so I tried something new.
+There are a couple of things happening here, and some of them are in your LOCAL Mac and some others on your remote.

 Step 1: Configure Your Local SSH Config File (Local Mac Setup)